6 No Added Sugar Drinks That Are Perfect If You're Sick of Water

 “Energy drinks and sports drinks are some of the emptiest braggarts about the energy and nutritional benefits of sugar,” Promaulayko says.
 “Don’t get me wrong.
 There are times when these drinks can be beneficial.
 But couch surfers and weekend gym warriors shouldn’t fool themselves.
 To your body, it’s essentially getting pretty colored sugar water.”

 Sports drinks are designed to help replenish electrolytes and support hydration during intense exercise, but many of them contain lots of added sugar.
-A new generation of sports drinks, like Openfit Fuel, have flipped the sugar-heavy formula by adding sweetness with stevia, or other no-calorie sweeteners.
+A new generation of sports drinks have flipped the sugar-heavy formula by adding sweetness with stevia, or other no-calorie sweeteners.